 Chocolate Cream Drops

 Absolutely!
 If you want to make a mint chocolate filling, just add ½ teaspoon organic peppermint extract to the filling when mixing, they are so good with the addition of mint!

-chocolate cream drops
+Do chocolate cream drops need to be refrigerated?

-chocolate cream drops
+How long do chocolate cream drops last?

+Chocolate Cream Drops